Skip to main content

 In general, the aspects to be considered when planning educational provision in a specific geographical area are:

-In addition, territorial cooperation programmes take into account as criteria for the territorial distribution of economic resources the singularity of these programmes in terms of favouring equal opportunities.
+On the other hand, according to Article 9 dof the LOE, as amended by the LOMLOE, territorial cooperation programmes take into account as criteria for the territorial distribution of economic resources the singularity of these programmes in terms of favouring equal opportunities.
 The following aspects will be particularly valued:

 Admission requirements and choice of school

-As it was already mentioned, Primary Education is one of the two educational stages constituting basic, compulsory and cost-free education.
+As it was already mentioned, primary education is one of the two educational stages constituting basic, compulsory and cost-free education.
 This stage of schooling is for students between the ages of six and twelve.
 They are enrolled in the school in the calendar year in which they turn six years old.

-The education authorities are responsible for regulating the admission of students to public and publicly-funded private schools.
+Article 84 of the LOE, as amended by the LOMLOE, establishes that the education authorities are responsible for regulating the admission of students to public and publicly-funded private schools.
 This regulation must ensure the following aspects:

-- the right to education;
+• the right to education;

-- equal access;
+• equal access;

-- freedom of choice of centre by the families or the person exercising legal guardianship.
+• freedom of choice of centre by the families or the person exercising legal guardianship.

 This regulation must provide for the necessary measures to avoid segregation of pupils due to socio-economic or other reasons.
 In all cases, an adequate and balanced distribution of students with specific educational support needs among schools must be observed.

 Only when there are not enough places to meet the demand, do public schools and publicly-funded private schools apply a series of priority admission criteria, which are common and applicable throughout the State, without any of them being exclusive in nature.
-They are the following:

 Under no circumstances will there be discrimination on the grounds of birth, racial or ethnic origin, sex, religion, opinion, disability, age, illness, sexual orientation or gender identity or any other personal or social condition or circumstance.

-- students whose schooling is caused by the change of residence of the family unit due to forced mobility of either parent, a disability of any of the family members, or as a result of acts of gender-based violence.
+Still, if there are not enough school places, priority is given in the schooling area corresponding to the home or place of work of one of the parents or legal guardians to pupils coming from the early childhood education centres they are attached to.
+Priority is also given to pupils whose schooling is due to the change of residence of the family unit due to forced mobility of either parent, a disability of any of the family members, or as a result of acts of gender-based violence.

 Admission is the responsibility of the education authorities of each autonomous community.
 To this end, they may constitute commissions or bodies of admission which guarantee and must establish the corresponding ways for the families to complain against the decisions taken in the said procedures.

-- the School Board is in charge of admission in public schools, while in publicly-funded private schools the person in charge is the owner;
+The School Board is in charge of admission in public schools, while in publicly-funded private schools this responsibility also corresponds to the owner of the school.
+On the other hand, private schools have autonomy for establishing their own admission procedures.

 Age levels and grouping of pupils